Skip to main contentSkip to search

 Frequently Asked Questions: Caregiver-Mediated Early Years Programs

-These are free OAP programs for children aged 12-48 months that teach parents strategies to support their child's social communication and development.
-Programs like Project ImPACT and Early Start Denver Model are offered.
+These are free OAP programs for children aged 12-48 months.
+They teach caregivers ways to support social communication and development.
+Programs may include Project ImPACT and Early Start Denver Model.

 Your child must be registered with OAP and aged 12-48 months.
 Contact AccessOAP to express interest.
 No diagnosis is required for early years programs.